BurdaMagazinOrg/thunder-documentation/_includes/modules/default.md

 **Media expire**: This module enables you to unpublish your media entities automatically by setting an expire date.<br />
 [https://www.drupal.org/project/media_expire](https://www.drupal.org/project/media_expire)

+**Paragraph Split Text**: This module enables editors to add text to one paragraph and split it afterward to add any other paragraph in between.
+This functionality was contributed by the Austrian publisher kurier.at.
+Note that this feature is already part of Thunder, but no contrib module, yet.

 **Pathauto**: The Pathauto module automatically generates URL/path aliases for various kinds of content (nodes, taxonomy terms, users) without requiring the user to manually specify the path alias.
 The aliases are based upon a "pattern" system that uses tokens which the administrator can change.<br />
 [https://www.drupal.org/project/pathauto](https://www.drupal.org/project/pathauto)